-If you are eager to know then take a look at this article thoroughly, mentioning everything in detail;
+If you are eager to know about Pacs aim radiology US then take a look at this article thoroughly, mentioning everything in detail;

 What is the PACS system?

 PACS is an abbreviation for picture archiving and communication systems.
-It is simply a medical imaging technology that gives economical management, retrieval, storage, distribution and presentation of medical images.
+It is simply a medical imaging technology that gives economical management, retrieval, storage, distribution, and presentation of medical images.
 PACS system is used for digitally transmitting electronic images and reports.
 This puts an end to the need for manually filling, retrieving, or transporting heavy film jackets.
-This is a great help for health care organization for capturing, storing, viewing, and sharing any kind of images in both external and internal pace.
+This is a great help for health care organizations for capturing, storing, viewing, and sharing any kind of images at both external and internal pace.

 What are the major components of PACS?